Biography

 Statement

 The main area of my research is figurative painting and ceramic sculpture.
-My work is informed by Neoclassicism, Symbolism, magical realism, Impressionism, and Nihonga.
-Most of my inspiration comes from daily observation, the exploration of nature, research of historical and contemporary artworks, the study of ancient folklore and artifacts, the interpretation of dreams, and the reconstruction of fragments of memories.
+My work is informed by Neoclassicism, Symbolism, Magical realism, and Impressionism.
+Most of my inspiration comes from daily observation, the exploration of nature, research of historical and contemporary artworks, the examination of ancient folklores and mythologies, and the study of the sacred arcane knowledge.